banesp/expo-dev-launcher-keywindow-bug-demo/README.md

 # expo-dev-launcher-keywindow-bug-demo
-Reproduction of a bug in expo-dev-launcher
+Reproduction of a bug in expo-dev-launcher.
+This bug happens with Expo SDK 48 and 49.
+Everything worked fine up until 47

 ## Installation